devbaji/vue3-google-login/documentation/README.md

     src="/images/one-tap-prompt.gif"
   >
 </p>

-> :information_source: If the user closes the One Tap prompt manually, the One Tap prompt is suppressed, see <a href="https://developers.google.com/identity/gsi/web/guides/features#exponential_cooldown" target="_blank">here</a> for more info

 ### Automatic Login
 For this feature set the prop `autoLogin` to true, this will automatically detects whether only one google account is logged in, if yes then prompt will automatically log in and will trigger the callback without any user interactions, to make this work `prompt` must be set to true